Jack1021ohoh/OOP_final_project/README.md

 ---
 ### Description
-This is the final project for the Object-oriented programming course.
-We used python programming language to analyze and predict whether a person has a stroke.
-The most interesting part of this project is that, in the data preprocessing process, We used the Hash Encoding technique to encode the categorical variables and we used SMOTE + ENN to deal with imbalanced data.
-Moreover, we tried to use anomaly detection techniques to predict, such as OneClass SVM, Extreme Boosting Based Outlier Detection.
+This project is the final assignment for the Object-Oriented Programming course, where we used Python to develop a model for analyzing and predicting the likelihood of a person experiencing a stroke.
+The project involved several key techniques that enhanced the model's performance and accuracy.

+During the data preprocessing phase, we implemented Hash Encoding to efficiently encode categorical variables, ensuring that the model could effectively handle diverse data inputs.
+To address the challenge of imbalanced data, we combined SMOTE (Synthetic Minority Over-sampling Technique) with ENN (Edited Nearest Neighbors), which helped create a more balanced dataset and improved the model’s predictive capabilities.

+In addition to standard predictive modeling, we explored anomaly detection methods, including One-Class SVM and Extreme Boosting-Based Outlier Detection, to enhance our predictions.
+These techniques were particularly valuable in identifying outliers that could indicate potential stroke cases.

 ---
 ### Built With